-EUROPE AND AMERICA.
-How U.S. capitalism took the Old World in tow. \$.50 IF AMERICA SHOULD GO COM- MUNIST.
-Exploding bugaboos and misunderstandings about a social-Ist America. \$.25 Works on History, Philosophy, Labor, the Negro Struggle: THE LONG VIEW OF HISTORY, by William F. Warde.
-The development of mankind from the primate to our own day. \$.35 THE IRREGULAR MOVEMENT OF HISTORY, by William F. Warde. the first Smith Act prosecutions.
-Explaining the law of uneven and combined development. \$.25 and shortcomings of the pioneer AN INTRODUCTION TO THE LOGIC OF MARXISM, by William F. Warde.
+Explaining the law of uneven and combined development. \$.25 AN INTRODUCTION TO THE LOGIC OF MARXISM, by William F. Warde.
 The basic ideas of dialectical materialism.
-Mimeographed MY LIFE.
-Reminiscences of a stormy THE SOCIALIST WORKERS PARTY THE REVOLUTION BETRAYED. -- What it is: What it stands for, by Joseph Hansen. \$.25 What the Soviet Union is and where it is heading. \$2.
-Hansen.
-Is "The Population Explosion" a menace to mankind? \$.25 WHICH WAY FOR LABOR: Democratic Party or Labor Party? by Murry Weiss.
-Charting a new political road for U.S. unionism. \$.25 ANTI-NEGRO PREJUDICE: When It Began: When It Will End, by George Breitman. \$.10 NEGROES ON THE MARCH, by Daniel Guerin. \$1.
-SOCIALISM AND THE CHURCHES, by Rosa Luxemburg.
+Mimeographed \$1.
+THE SOCIALIST WORKERS PARTY - What it is: What it stands for by Joseph Hansen. \$.25 TOO MANY BABIES? by Joseph Hansen.
+Is "The Population Explosion" a menace to mankind \$.25 WHICH WAY FOR LABOR: Democratic Party or Labor Party? by Murry Weiss.
+Charting a new political road for U.S. unionism. \$.25 ANTI-NEGRO PREJUDICE: When lt Began: When It Will End, by George Breitman. \$.10 NEGROES ON THE MARCH, by Daniel Guerin. \$1.
+SOCIALISM AND THE CHURCHES. by Rosa Luxemburg.
 The attitude of Marxism on the religious issue in politics and personal life. \$.25 Just Published WHERE IS BRITAIN GOING?

-By Leon Trotsky A reissue of Trotsky's long outof-print analysis of the Labor Party and its leadership. \$1.50 Prices include postage and mailin cost, Send for free catalog.
+By Leon Trotsky A reissue of Trotsky's long out of-print analysis of the Labor Party and its leadership. \$1.50 Prices include postage and mailing cost.
+Send for free catalog.